 |

-For the purpose of this workshop the type of BCD is not important.
+For the purpose of this workshop the type of BCD that you wear is not that important.

 What is important is the silhouette of the diver who is wearing it.
 "We mean "NO